apache/activemq-artemis/README.md

 ### Annotation Pre-Processing

-ActiveMQ6 uses [JBoss Logging] and that requires source code generation from Java annotations.
+ActiveMQ Artemis uses [JBoss Logging] and that requires source code generation from Java annotations.
 In order for it to 'just work' in Eclipse you need to install the _Maven Integration for Eclipse JDT Annotation Processor Toolkit_ [m2e-apt].
 See this [JBoss blog post] for details.